shenzhou05/SRP-Chinese-Translation/Pages/HDRP/Upgrading-to-HDRP.md

 5. Create a Scene Settings GameObject (__GameObject &gt; Rendering &gt; Scene Settings__) and set the sky __Exposure__ to 0 and the __Multiplier__ to 20000.

-6. Set the intensity of the Light attached to the __Spot Light__ GameObject to 119000.
-This is because there are two 8500 lumen lamps and, to compensate for the spot angle and its reflector, you multiply that value by 7.
-The reason why is as follows, on these kind of spotlights, the back of the spot is covered with a reflective surface to reflect all light in the spot direction.
-In this case, you need to compensate the light intensity so the total amount of light inside the light’s cone is the amount of light emitted by the light bulb.
-Here is the formula: `Spot Lumen = Bulb Lumen * 2 / ( 1 - cos( half angle ) ) `.
+6. Set the intensity of the Light attached to the __Spot Light__ GameObject to 17000.
+This is because there are two 8500 lumen lamps.
+Enable Angle Affect Intensity to compensate for the spot angle and its reflector.

 7. Correct the Light cookie (Spotlight_Cookie), as shown in the [cookie correction section](#CookieCorrection) in the previous example.